Rotavirus

 Summary

 Rotavirus is a highly infectious virus of the gut.
-It can range from a short period of mild, watery diarrhoea to severe, dehydrating diarrhoea with vomiting, fever, and shock.
+It can range from a short period of mild, watery diarrhoea to severe, dehydrating diarrhoea with vomiting and low-grade fever.

 If you think your child has rotavirus, this can only be confirmed by laboratory testing.